wp-plugins/rot13-encoderdecoder/readme.txt

 == Screenshots ==

 1. Settings screen for the plugin.
-Here, the settings show that ROT13'd content will be decoded in a pop-up when the user single-clicks on it.
+Here, the settings show that ROT13'd content will be decoded in place when the user single-clicks on it, and visitors can use the `[rot13]` shortcode in their comments.
 2. Blog post with some ROT13'd content decrypted in a pop-up.
 3. Editor screen.
 Use <code>[rot13]</code> and <code>[/rot13]</code> to enclose the content to be ROT13'd, or select your text and click the ROT13 Encoder button.
-4. Visitors to your blog can also ROT13 their comments.
+4. If activated, visitors to your blog can also ROT13 their comments.
 5. A comment with some ROT13'd content.

 == Changelog ==

+= 1.3 =
+* Fixed JQuery bugs evident when shortcode is used multiple times on a single post.
+* `"click"`/`"dblclick"` events now bound using `.on()` instead of `bind()` (allows other plugins to AJAX-load content using the `[rot13]` shortcode without losing the decoding functionality).
+* New popup options "Border Width" and "Border Radius"
+* No more shilling on the Settings screen.
+Enjoy!

-= 1.0 =
+= 1.2 =
-* Initial release.
+* Color picker on settings screen now uses the built-in Iris jQuery plugin.
+* Use of `wp_localize_script` means no more passing values to Javascript files via query strings (DOING IT RIGHT!).
+* Allowing commenters the use of ROT13 is now an option instead of automatic.

 = 1.1 =
 * Fixed some default settings
 * Improved documentation

+= 1.0 =
+* Initial release.

 == Upgrade Notice ==

+= 1.3 =
+Fixed JQuery bugs.
+Please upgrade.

+= 1.2 =
+Farbtastic jQuery color picker previously used is deprecated by Wordpress.
+Please upgrade.

 = 1.0 =
-* Initial release.
+Initial release.
 No upgrade required.